JaumeMiL/flexsim_supermarket_simulation/README.md

 This project follows ethical guidelines in data handling and simulation practices, ensuring accuracy and reliability in its outputs.

 ### Acknowledgements
-Special thanks to the academic mentors and peers who provided valuable feedback throughout the development of this project.
+Special thanks to teachers who provided valuable feedback throughout the development of this project.

 **Creator**: Jaume Mora